groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/stamp/pptx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Strengthen Document Security with Signatures"
+  title: "Strengthen document security with signatures"
   description: "With GroupDocs.Signature for Node.js via Java, you can add, edit, validate, or remove stamps and other signature types within all popular document formats.
 The API simplifies the process of managing signatures for enhanced document integrity and customization."
   image: "/img/signature/features_stamp.webp" # 500x500 px
   image_description: "Features of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Custom Document Signing"
+    - title: "Custom document signing"
       content: "Apply signatures such as text, images, barcodes, QR codes, and stamps to any part of your document.
 This tool also allows the inclusion of hidden metadata and digital certificates to further protect your content from unauthorized modifications."

     # feature loop
-    - title: "Signature Search and Verification"
+    - title: "Signature search and verification"
       content: "After a document has been signed, use our verification system to ensure the integrity of the signatures.
 Additionally, our platform enables you to search for and retrieve detailed information on all signatures applied to a document."

     # feature loop
-    - title: "Modify Signatures as Needed"
+    - title: "Modify signatures as needed"
       content: "Adjust and update previously applied signatures with ease.
 Whether it's changing the content, color, size, or position of the signature, GroupDocs.Signature for Node.js via Java offers full customization options."

     # feature loop
-    - title: "Remove Unwanted Signatures"
+    - title: "Remove unwanted signatures"
       content: "Easily remove any unnecessary signatures from your documents.
 Our API supports the deletion of a wide range of signature types, including stamps and digital certificates, giving you complete flexibility to manage your documents."

   code_samples:
     # code sample loop
-    - title: "Integrate Custom Stamps into Documents with Advanced Signature Tools"
+    - title: "Integrate custom stamps into documents"
       content: |
         Learn how to design and apply customized stamps containing essential text to your documents.
         {{< landing/code title="JavaScript">}}